CIDA-CSPH/CIDAtools/ReadMe.md

 CIDA project data and reports should be either kept on the CIDA shared drive (the P drive), or backed up (i.e. copied) to the shared drive on a regular basis.

 Since the P drive can sometimes be slow to read/write on, CIDA members can work on a project locally if they regularly back up the project to the P drive.
-To help with this, we've written the function `BackupProject` which will automatically back up a project folder to the P drive (to the "Projects" subdirectory by default, but this can be specified with the `subdir_to` argument).
+To help with this, we've written the function `backup_project` which will automatically back up a project folder to the P drive (to the "Projects" subdirectory by default, but this can be specified with the `subdir_to` argument).
 Alternatively, the main project folder can simply be copied and pasted to the P drive manually.

 Within a project directory, run:
 ```
-BackupProject()
+backup_project()
 ```

 This will copy over the entire local project (all files and directories) to a project of the same name in the P drive.
 A backup_info.md file will also be produced that indicates when the backup was performed.